 Saint Thomas Aquinas remains steadfast in serving all families regardless of socio-economic or academic capability.
 Parental involvement has always been high and is considered a component of the school's success.
 Another key factor is the dedicated, supportive faculty that encourages students to live their faith in all things and attain their God-given potential.
 The school provides a demanding and rigorous curriculum to ensure that its 99-100% college-bound students are well prepared to enter a highly competitive post-secondary arena.
 Each year, over 50% of graduating seniors receive academic scholarships to at least 100 different colleges and universities.

 The school has been the recipient of the state-wide academic recognition program, the Governor's Achievement Award, four times since the award's inception in 2006.
 Saint Thomas Aquinas students also achieved the highest scores in the Archdiocese on the 2011 Kansas Assessment Tests and the highest scores in math and reading for all Johnson County high schools.
-Saint Thomas Aquinas has been nominated as a 2012 U.S. Department of Education National Blue Ribbon School based on academic achievement.
-Final results are expected to be announced later this year.
+Saint Thomas Aquinas has been designated as a U.S. Department of Education National Blue Ribbon School based on academic achievement.

 From the start, Saint Thomas Aquinas has benefitted from exceptional leadership.
 The school's first president, Blake Mulvany, was charged with opening the new high school, and his competent leadership grounded the school during its first arduous days of policy forming.
 He was succeeded in 1996 when Sister Kathleen Condry, OSU, who left her position of principal at Saint Thomas Aquinas to assume the role of president, a position she held for two years and capably steered the school for two years until she left to assume a leadership position with the Ursuline Sisters of Paola.